manvantarah/cloud-handson/python/Django.md

 	$ sudo python3 manage.py runserver

-### copy the https link in CLI and paste it in browser URL and the message "The content in the file should e displayed" should be there!!
+### copy the https link in CLI and paste it in browser URL and the message "The content in the file should be displayed" !!

 #### Good to Work with Django